You don’t have to be a penny pincher to want to take advantage of a free or cheap deal every now and then.

 The museum also hosts Sunshine Sundays on select Sundays each month, designed for kids with special needs.
 The lights are turned down and it’s a bit quieter.
 Admission is $5 which is less than the daily rate.

-Visit a City or County Park
+Visit a City, County, or State Park

 The city and county parks are free (or super cheap) to visit and there are so many to choose from.
 If you’re looking for a park like you’ve never seen before, head on over to Edward Medard Conservation Park in Plant City.
 It will cost you $2 per vehicle, but it’s worth it.
-There are hiking trails, kayak and canoe rentals, and the coolest part is an area called Sacred Hills which is located in the woods behind the playground.
+There are hiking trails, kayak, and canoe rentals, and the coolest part is an area called Sacred Hills which is located in the woods behind the playground.
 This is where you can walk among the gnarly exposed tree roots, a result of erosion of the old phosphate mine where the trees were planted many decades ago.
 It’s a cool spot for kids to explore and feels other-worldly.

 Check out the TECO Manatee Viewing Center in Apollo Beach

 Since we’re sort of on the topic of cool parks and hiking, the TECO Manatee Viewing Center in Apollo Beach is another must-visit free activity in Tampa Bay!
-Its open during our area’s coldest months, November 1-April 15.
+It’s open during our area’s coldest months, November 1-April 15.

-This is also the time of year when where you’ll see a ton of manatees huddling together in the warm water coming from the power plant (don’t worry, the water is clean).
+This is also the time of year when you’ll see a ton of manatees huddling together in the warm water coming from the power plant (don’t worry, the water is clean).
 It’s really cool to walk around the boardwalk and then to the overlook to watch the manatees as they swim in the water.

 On the first floor, under the boardwalk area, you’ll find the Rays Touch Tank in partnership with the Florida Aquarium–the sting rays from the Tampa Bay Rays stadium live here at the Manatee Viewing Center in the off-season!
 We also recommend stopping in the newly renovated educational center where you can learn more about the manatees and other wildlife.